tommycoolman

 Linux on the 1st Generation Apple TV – Part 1

-Many have forgotten about Apple’s first-generation set top box, the original Apple TV released in 2007.
-By the time these went on sale, Macs were already in transition-mode to Intel processors.
-Although Apple’s mainstream computers carried Intel’s then new “Core” processors, the humble Apple TV was relegated to a lower cost, low-powered Pentium M chip…
+The original Apple TV released in 2007.
+By the time these went on sale, Apple computers were already in transition-mode to Intel processors.
+Although Apple’s mainstream lineup carried Intel’s then-new “Core” processors, the Apple TV was relegated to a lower cost, low-powered Pentium M chip (not to be confused with the terrible Pentium 4 Mobile…

 Read more